9 Things You Can Expect to Happen at a Real Estate Open House

 5. You’ll get the chance to look around and take notes.

 That’s why you’re here.
-Real estate agents expect you won’t paw through people’s belongings or engage in any of these other open house etiquette fails, but don’t be shy about opening closet and cabinet doors and drawers on any built-ins.
+Real estate agents expect you won’t paw through people’s belongings or engage in any open house etiquette fails, but don’t be shy about opening closet and cabinet doors and drawers on any built-ins.
 If you feel awkward, ask the hosting agent whether you can look inside.

 “People are embarrassed to open somebody else’s closet or kitchen cabinets, so I just do that because I know that they don’t want to,” Zucker says.
 “It’s important to see what’s in there as far as capacity.
 Also, are these sellers neat?
 Because if they are, that’s great.
 They probably maintain their house.
 If they’re messy, maybe I’m going to be looking more carefully for some deferred maintenance.”